shortlab/2024-bnryan-radiological-material-trafficking/README.md

-# 2024-bnryan-neutrino-paper
+# 2024-bnryan-radiological-materials-trafficking
-Data repository for Brianna's first neutrino spectrum paper
+Data repository for Brianna's "CEvNS in Superconductors and its Application for Finding Trafficked Radiological Materials" paper.